MatrixEditor/caterpillar/docs/source/tutorial/basics.rst

 Computed
 ~~~~~~~~

 A runtime computed variable that does not pack any data.
+It is rarely recommended to use this
+struct, because you can simply define a :code:`@property` or method for what this structs
+represents, **unless** you need the value later on while packing or unpacking.

 >>> struct = Computed(this.foobar) # context lambda or constant value